 Kayla Tausche is an on-air correspondent and co-anchor of CNBC's "Squawk Alley" (M-F, 11AM-12PM ET), where she focuses on the big money backing technology and innovation.

 Tausche has covered the banking industry, as well as corporate finance and deals— and frequently breaks news.
-Since joining CNBC in 2011, she has reported on a wide variety of high-profile stories, including the Facebook and Twitter IPOs, the Occupy Wall Street movement, the MF Global bankruptcy and the UK phone hacking scandal.
+Since joining CNBC in 2011, she has reported on a wide variety of high-profile stories, including the historic Brexit vote, the Facebook, Twitter and Alibaba IPOs, the Occupy Wall Street movement, the MF Global bankruptcy and the News Corp. phone hacking scandal.